Neo-Ryo/screen-share/README.md

-# Template of a typescript nodejs server

-### Installed packages

-> dependencies

--   axios
--   body-parser
--   cors
--   dotenv
--   express
--   morgan

-> dev dependencies

--   nodemon
--   ts-node
--   typescript

-_axios installed as well_
+# Screenshot node js

+- If running on linux needs to have `imagemagick` binaries installed ==> `apt-get install imagemagick`

--   Run `yarn` or `npm install` to install node modules and then `yarn start` or `npm start` et voila!
+- Run `pnpm/npm/yarn install` to install node modules and then `pnpm/npm/yarn start` et voila!